The Purpose

 The guide is divided into two main sections:

-• No more than one-third in Consumption (everyday living expenses and personal-use assets),
+• No more than one-third in Consumption (personal-use assets)

-• No more than one-third in Capital (businesses, investments, or long-term productive assets).
+• No more than one-third in Capital (productive assets like businesses and investments)

 Who Is This Guide For?

-This guide is designed to support Bitcoiners transitioning from a fiat standard (a debt-slavery alternative to human civilization) to a full Bitcoin standard.
-It draws on centuries-old wisdom about managing money, distilled and adapted for the 21st century.
+This guide is for Bitcoiners transitioning from the fiat standard — a debt-slavery alternative to human civilization — to a full Bitcoin Standard.
+It combines timeless money management wisdom with modern strategies tailored for the Bitcoin era.

-If you already own Bitcoin and recognize yourself in any of the following statements, this guide is for you:
+If you already own Bitcoin and any of the following describe you, this guide is made for you:

-• You keep fiat as "dry powder" to buy more Bitcoin during price corrections.
+• You keep some fiat as “dry powder” to buy the dips.

-• You have a rough idea of your income and expenses, but you don't know the exact numbers.
+• You have a general sense of your income and expenses—but not the exact numbers.

-• You're willing to allocate more of your money to Bitcoin, but your partner or spouse isn't fully on board.
+• You want to allocate more to Bitcoin, but your partner or spouse isn’t fully on board.

-• You have a fiat job and don't have direct Bitcoin income streams.
+• You have a fiat job and no direct Bitcoin income.

-• Sometimes, you feel like you don't have enough Bitcoin.
+• You sometimes worry you don’t have enough Bitcoin.

-• "Fiat is for spending, Bitcoin is for saving" sounds reasonable to you.
+• “Fiat is for spending, Bitcoin is for saving” makes sense to you.

 Bitcoin's Purchasing Power Volatility

-One famous example from Bitcoin’s early days shows just how much things have changed.
-In May 2010, a programmer named Laszlo Hanyecz paid 10,000 BTC for two pizzas, worth about $30 at the time.
-Fast forward to May 2025, and with Bitcoin priced just over $100,000, those same 10,000 BTC would now be worth more than $1 billion—enough to buy thousands of full pizza businesses.
+A well-known example highlights how far Bitcoin has come: In May 2010, Laszlo Hanyecz paid 10,000 BTC for two pizzas—worth about $30 back then.
+By May 2025, with Bitcoin priced over $100,000, those 10,000 BTC would be worth more than $1 billion—enough to buy thousands of pizza shops.

-Since I first bought Bitcoin in July 2014, when it was around $600, the price has increased more than 160 times.
-Along the way, there have been several major crashes—but each time, the price has bounced back and eventually reached new highs.
+I first bought Bitcoin in July 2014, when it traded at around $600.
+Since then, the price has increased more than 160-fold.
+Despite several major crashes along the way, Bitcoin has always recovered and gone on to reach new highs.

-This level of volatility can be very intimidating—especially for newcomers.
-People deal with it in different ways.
-Some take a cautious approach, only investing money they won’t need for years and steadily buying small amounts over time through dollar-cost averaging.
-Others try to take advantage of the ups and downs by trading—buying low and selling high.
+This level of price movement can be intimidating—especially for newcomers.
+People respond in different ways.
+Some take a conservative approach, only investing what they can afford to leave untouched for years, and buy small amounts regularly through dollar-cost averaging.
+Others try to time the market, buying low and selling high.

-But I found a different path to be the most effective: simply using Bitcoin as your primary form of money.
+But I’ve found a different approach to be more effective: simply using Bitcoin as your primary form of money.

 Using Bitcoin as Your Primary Money